*Subject to Change

 As a social worker, you recognize the urgent need for action to improve compensation, ensure access to social work services, and address skyrocketing educational loan debt.
 Congress plays a crucial role in addressing these workforce issues.

-Join your colleagues preceding the conference for an Advocacy Day on Capitol Hill when you can meet with your congressional lawmakers and/or their staff and let them know the urgent need for their support.
+Join your colleagues preceding the conference for an Advocacy Day on Capitol Hill when you can meet with your congressional representation and let them know the urgent need for their support.
 We cannot move our legislative agenda without your personal outreach.
 Lawmakers need to hear directly from constituents in their states and districts.

 9:30 am - 12:30 pm Pre-Conference Institutes (Optional)